ExpediaDotCom/haystack/docs/src/deployment/sub_systems.md

 The `apply-compose.sh` script deploys the Haystack components for a given environment under a dedicated namespace.
 Namespaces are named using the pattern, `haystack-<environment name>`.

 ### Deploying on AWS
 This script does not create or delete the Kubernetes cluster, whether local (using Minikube) or on AWS.
-We recommend that you use open source tools like [kops](https://github.com/kubernetes/kops)to manage your cluster on AWS.
+We recommend that you use open source tools like [kops](https://github.com/kubernetes/kops) to manage your cluster on AWS.
 Once you have your cluster up and running, configure the 'kubectl' to point to your cluster.

 If using kops, the command:
 ```